Hyperparameter Optimization in Machine Learning

-Several issues with cEI are detailed in \citep{Lobato15a}.
+Several issues with cEI have been noted by \citet{Lobato15a}.
 First, the current feasible minimum has to be known, which is problematic if all initial evaluations are unfeasible.
 A workaround is to use a different acquisition function, initially focused on finding a feasible point \citep{Gelbart14}.
 In addition, the probability of constraint violation is not explicitly accounted for in cEI.
-A confidence parameter features in \citep{Gelbart14}, but is only used to recommend the final hyperparameter configuration.
-Another approach was proposed in \citep{Lobato15a}, where PES is extended to the constrained case.
+A confidence parameter was introduced by \citet{Gelbart14}, but it is only used to recommend the final hyperparameter configuration.
+Another approach was proposed by \citet{Lobato15a}, where PES is extended to the constrained case.
 Constrained PES (cPES) can outperform cEI and does not require the workarounds mentioned above.
 However, it is complex to implement, expensive to evaluate, and unsuitable for binary constraint feedback.
-Drawing from numerical optimization, different generalizations of EI to the constrained case are developed in \citep{Picheny2016} and \citep{Ariafar2019}.
+Drawing from numerical optimization, different generalizations of EI to the constrained case were developed by \citet{Picheny2016} and by \citet{Ariafar2019}.
 The authors represent the constrained minimum by way of Lagrange multipliers, and the resulting query selection problem is solved as a sequence of unconstrained problems.
 An alternative option that does not require expensive computations is the extension of another acquisition function to the constrained case, namely Max-value Entropy Search \citep{perrone_cmes}.
 This acquisition function handles binary constraint feedback, does not require numerical quadrature~\citep{Picheny2016}, and does not come with a large set of extra hyperparameters~\citep{Ariafar2019}.

-\section{Hyperparameter schedules and online HPO}
+\section{Hyperparameter Schedules and Online HPO}